amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 ## NULL
 ```
 <br><br>
-We need to clean up a few things as is customary with any data science projects.
-The ``Name`` variable is mostly unique so we're going to extract the title and throw out the rest.
+We need to clean up a few things as is customary with any data science project.
+The ``Name`` variable is mostly unique so we're going to extract the title and throw the rest away.

 ```r
 titanicDF$Title <- ifelse(grepl('Mr ',titanicDF$Name),'Mr',ifelse(grepl('Mrs ',titanicDF$Name),'Mrs',ifelse(grepl('Miss',titanicDF$Name),'Miss','Nothing')))
 ```
 <br><br>
 The ``Age`` variable has missing data (i.e. ``NA``'s) so we're going to impute it with the mean value of all the available ages.
-There are many ways of imputing missing data - we could remove those rows, set the values to 0, etc. Either way this will neutralize those values, as most models can't handle them directly (actually **gbm** can handle ``NA``s but **glmnet** cannot):
+There are many ways of imputing missing data - we could delete those rows, set the values to 0, etc. Either way, this will neutralize the missing fields with a common value, and allow the models that can't handle them normally to function (**gbm** can handle ``NA``s but **glmnet** cannot):

 ```r
 titanicDF$Age[is.na(titanicDF$Age)] <- median(titanicDF$Age, na.rm=T)
 ```
 <br><br>
-It is cleaner to have the **outcome** variable (also known as response) in the last column of our data set:
+It is customary to have the **outcome** variable (also known as response variable) located in the last column of a data set:

 ```r